Axlefublr/helix/README.md

 This option is designed to be disabled in your config, but you can set it on runtime as well (surprisingly). \
 It will look wonky if you do, so it makes the most sense to make a hotkey to toggle the statusline when / if you suddenly realize you want to see information in it (while not caring about it in the general case).

+`ephemeral-messages` option in the `[editor]` section can now be set to `true` to make status / error messages at the bottom of the UI *not* take up an entire line.
+Instead, they will be printed over the editor view directly.

 ### Implemented PRs from upstream

 * [11234](https://github.com/helix-editor/helix/issues/11234) by @Swordelf2